PradipDKshirsagar/PradipDKshirsagar/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Rails Application Developement
+- 🔭 I’m currently working on Rails and ReactJs Application Developement
 - 🌱 I’m currently learning Docker
 - 👯 I’m looking to collaborate on Rails and Open source project.
 - 💬 Ask me about Ruby, Rails, etc.